munishm/bicep-workshop/Challenges/Challenge4.md

-# Challenge 3: Integration with Pipelines
+# Challenge 4: Integration with Pipelines

-In this challenge we'll do the intergration of Bicep template with the Pipelines to provision the infrastructure.
+In this challenge, we'll do the integration of the Bicep template with the Pipelines to provision the infrastructure.

 ## Challenge

-"ChocoFaco" leadership is happy with the progress we have made so far in this space.
-They are looking for ways where someone should be able to provision the resources by a click of button.
+The "ChocoFaco" leadership is happy with the progress we have made so far in this space.
+They are looking for ways where someone should be able to provide the resources with a click of a button.

 You are requested to integrate the Bicep templates either with Azure DevOps pipelines or Github Actions so that the infra can be deployed using the pipelines.